 “Alright, fine,” I sighed.
 “But I’m going back to the cryotherapy room before we leave.
 It’s way too hot in here.”

 “Really!?
-You haven’t even been in here for very long.
-You spent most of the time in the cryotherapy room.”
+You haven’t even been in here very long.
+You spent mostly in the cryotherapy room.”
 Syd said.

-“Yeah, because hell is hot for a reason; even God thinks heat should only be used to torture people.”
+“Yeah, because hell is hot for a reason.
+Even God thinks the heat is only for torture.”
 I said, leaving the sauna room.
 As the door closed, I could hear Syd let out a little grunt in protest.

 “Don’t look, but the chess pimp is over there recruiting some innocent girl.”
 I said, hiding the side of my face.